Carrier Grade Network Address Translation (CGN) is a large-scale

 SUMMARY STEPS

-3.ip nat settings mode cgn
+3. ip nat settings mode cgn

-4.ip nat inside source list
+4. ip nat inside source list number pool name [overload ]

-name start-ip end-ip
+5. ip nat pool name start-ip end-ip netmask netmask

-ip nat inside source list
+ip nat inside source list number pool name [overload ]

 Example: